SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00014_Finding-Log-Files-and-Configuration-XML/index.rst

   :depth: 1

 ************************************************************************************
-Finding Log Files and Configuration.xml and Taking a Screenshot of an Error Message
+Finding Log Files and Configuration.xml and taking a Screenshot of an Error Message
 ************************************************************************************

 1. Finging Log Files